yannickjemmely/Mida/README.md

 # MidaFX
-MidaFX is a framework used to make real time investments: manage portfolios, perform analysis, create, backtest and execute investment strategies.
+MidaFX is a framework for real time investments: manage portfolios, perform analysis, create, backtest and execute investment strategies.